mostafa/xk6-kafka/docs/schema-registry.md

 It is highly recommended to use Schema Registry when working with Kafka, in order to ensure that your messages conform to the expected structure and types.

 > [!NOTE]
-> `xk6-kafka v2.0.0` supports Avro and JSON on the Schema Registry path. `SCHEMA_TYPE_PROTOBUF` remains exported for compatibility planning, but Protobuf Schema Registry serdes are not implemented in `v2.0.0` and are planned for `v2.1`.
+> `xk6-kafka v2.1.0` supports Avro, JSON, and Protobuf on both Schema Registry and standalone schema flows.

 ## How to Use Schema Registry with xk6-kafka